 Sir András Schiff is world-renowned as a pianist, conductor, pedagogue and lecturer.
-Music critics and audiences alike continue to be inspired by the masterful and intellectual approach he brings to each masterpiece he performs.
-Born in Budapest, Hungary in 1953, Sir András studied piano at the Liszt Ferenc Academy with Pál Kadosa, György Kurtág and Ferenc Rados; and in London with George Malcom.
-Recitals and special cycles, including the complete works of Bach, Haydn, Beethoven, Schubert and Bartók constitute an important component of his work.
-Having collaborated with the world's leading orchestras and conductors, he now focuses primarily on solo recitals, play-conducting appearances, and exclusive conducting projects.
+He brings masterful and intellectual insights to his performances, which have inspired audiences and critics alike.
+Born in Budapest, Hungary, in 1953, Sir András studied piano at the Liszt Ferenc Academy with Pal Kadosa, György Kurtág, and Ferenc Rados; and in London with George Malcom.

+Vicenza is home to Cappella Andrea Barca—his own chamber orchestra founded in 1999—consisting of international soloists, chamber musicians and friends.
+He annually curates a festival in Vizenza at the Teatro Olimpico.
 Sir András enjoys close relationships with the Chamber Orchestra of Europe, the Budapest Festival Orchestra, and the Orchestra of the Age of Enlightenment.
-In 2018 he accepted the role of Associate Artist with the OAE, complementing his interest in performing on period keyboard instruments.
+In 2018 he accepted the role of Associated Artist with the OAE, complementing his interest in performing on period keyboard instruments.

-AUGUST 2019 AT THE REQUEST OF THE ARTIST – PLEASE DO NOT ALTER THIS BIOGRAPHY
+FEBRUARY 2023 AT THE REQUEST OF THE ARTIST – PLEASE DO NOT ALTER THIS BIOGRAPHY